shahrk/ItemStockTracker/CONTRIBUTING.md

 ## Style Checker and Analyzer
-We are using flake8 as our style checker and code analyzer.
-While contrivuting to this project, make sure you conform to norms dictated by flake8
+We are using [Black](https://black.readthedocs.io/) as our style checker and code analyzer.
+While contributing to this project, builds and pull requests will not clear the Black check unless the code is formatted accordingly.
+Steps to format are given below.
-### Flake8
+### Black
 <b>Installation</b>
-- `python<version> -m pip install flake8`
+- `python<version> -m pip install black`

 If you want Flake8 to be installed for your default Python installation, you can instead use:
-- `python -m pip install flake8`
+- `python -m pip install black`

- <b>Using Flake8</b>
+ <b>Using Black</b>
- <br/>To start using Flake8, open an interactive shell and run one of the following,
+ <br/>To format all the files in your project using Black:
-- `flake8 path/to/code/to/check.py`
+- `black *`
-- `flake8 path/to/code/`
+ <br/>Use this from the root directory of your project, and do so at least once before committing your changes.